AvaloniaUI/avalonia-docs/xpf/platforms/mobile-and-browser.md

 ---
-id: running-on-mobile-and-browser
+id: mobile-and-browser
-title: Running on Mobile and Browser
+title: Mobile and Browser
 ---

 :::danger
-XPF support for Mobile and Browser targets is in early stages.
+XPF support for Mobile and Browser targets is in private-preview.
-As well as it highly depends on app complexity and dependencies.
 :::

 :::tip